rng-guy/NFSMWBartender/README.md

 * Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

-* All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have low `MAXIMUM_AI_SPEED` values (the vanilla SUVs use 50) assigned to them in their `aivehicle` VltEd entries; otherwise, they might cause stability issues by joining the pursuit long-term after their ramming attempt(s), effectively circumventing the global cop-spawn limit.
+* You should assign low `MAXIMUM_AI_SPEED` values (~50 should be fine) to the `aivehicle` VltEd entries of every vehicle you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs).
+If you don't limit their speeds, they might cause stability issues by joining the pursuit as regular cops after their ramming attempt(s) regardless of the global cop-spawn limit.

-* All vehicles you specify to replace Cross in LeaderStrategy 5 / 7 should each not be used by any other cop elsewhere.
-If another cop uses the same vehicle as Cross, no LeaderStrategy will be able to spawn as long as that cop is present anywhere in the pursuit.
+* Don't use the vehicles you specify to replace Cross in LeaderStrategy 5 / 7 spawns anywhere else in the game.
+If you reuse them, no LeaderStrategy will spawn as long as they are present.

 &nbsp;